anoopsarkar/compilers-class/hw2.md

 **Copy only your token pattern definitions from `decaflex.lex` in HW1 to `decafast.lex`.** Do not copy anything from `int main()` as there is a new `int main()` function in `decafast.y`.

+As in the default action for `T_ID` from `default.lex`, make sure to assign values directly to `yyval` whenever appropriate.

 While whitespace was an explicit token in HW1, it is no longer necessary in HW2.
 Make sure that no token is returned upon recognizing whitespace, or a syntax error may occur.

 The lexer will be run first, after which the parser will receive the tokens.